What: Napa Valley Vineyard Tour, California

 Most people go on winery tours.
 We were unfortunate enough to go on a vineyard tour.
 Such is life!
 After the 3-Day International Wine Grape Growing Course conducted by Neal Kinsey, we set out to see the Albrecht-Kinsey fertility programme in action on grapes.
 The course was a great success; many of us had done Kinsey courses before.
 There were 61 ‘students’ - 34 from USA, 18 from NZ, 3 Canadians, 2 Puerto Ricans, 2 from Germany, and 1 each from Switzerland and Mexico.
 A dozen were involved with growing grapes; most others were not, representing other crops such as citrus, walnuts and plantain.
 It does not matter what crop you grow; what matters is the soil fertility.
 There were over 20 consultants, a dozen farmers and growers and three doctorates amongst the students.

 Out on the vineyards, we were greeted by a barrage of soil figures, but the important thing is; are the soils and the crops improving?
 It certainly showed up in the figures and staff observations that they were.
-Such things as less soil cracking, more calcium, less magnesium, (in high Mg soils) better copper and better crops compared to a few years ago.
+Such things as less soil cracking, more calcium, less magnesium, (in high Mg soils) improved copper levels and better crops compared to a few years ago.
 The Napa soils are in the TEC 16-25 range, certainly more fertile than most of those we had seen so far.
-Land here costs $250,000/ha.
+Land in 2012 cost $250,000/ha.

 The Albrecht-Kinsey system is practiced on 400ha in Napa Valley and rising, although progress is slow.
 Usually a portion of a vineyard is converted, with the whole vineyard taking several years, depending on the confidence of the operator.